Does he mean handle or choke-hold?

 There is a possibility that in one year’s time South America will be almost totally identical, politically speaking, to the United States.
 We have elections in Chile, which could be won by ´´[the right-wing populist] José Antonio Cast, elections in Peru, which could be won by someone on the right, elections in Colombia, which could bring the right back into power, elections in Brazil which Bolsonaro could win [NC: presumably in reference to Jair’s son, Eduardo], the second round of elections in Bolivia, which someone on the right will win.

-For the first time in 20 years, Bolivia has a right-leaning coalition government that will be led by President-elect Rodrigo Paz, a senator from the Christian Democratic Party.
+Meanwhile, Bolivia already has a right-leaning coalition government for the first time in 20 years.
+The government will be headed by President-elect Rodrigo Paz, a senator from the Christian Democratic Party.
 Paz is the son of former President Jaime Paz Zamora (1989-1993) and the great-nephew of former President Víctor Paz Estenssoro, a revolutionary in the first of his four terms (1952-1956) and a neoliberal in the last (1985-1989).

-The day after the elections, Paz pledged to re-establish ties with the US and vowed support for Venezuela’s regime-change leader, Corina Machado.
+The day after the elections, Paz pledged to re-establish ties with the US and voiced his support for Venezuela’s regime-change leader, Corina Machado.
 One of Paz’s first acts will be to visit Washington, cap in hand.

 Next week we will have a trip to Washington because that is where the multilateral institutions are located, such as the World Bank, with which we have been in intense negotiations.

-This will not help the Bolivian economy, but it will place the Bolivian nation and its resources, including the world’s largest deposits of lithium, firmly under US control.
-And there will be the usual strings attached.
+This will not help the Bolivian people or its economy, of course, but it will place the Bolivian nation and its resources, including the world’s largest deposits of lithium, firmly under US control.
+And there will presumably be the usual structural adjustments attached.

-Despite Trump’s frequent criticism of the IMF, senior Trump officials like Treasury Secretary Scott Bessent are fully aware of the fact that the Fund is still the world’s most important multilateral lender of last resort.
-As Yves has repeatedly asserted, the BRICS association has not even tried to create a genuine competitor.
+Despite Trump’s frequent criticism of the IMF, senior Trump officials, including Bessent are fully aware that the Fund is still the world’s most important multilateral lender of last resort.
+That makes it a vital weapon of economic control.
+As Yves has repeatedly asserted, the BRICS association has not even seriously tried to create a genuine competitor.

 According to Bessent, the Trump administration, “far from stepping back, […] seeks to expand U.S. leadership in international institutions like the IMF and World Bank”.
 As we reported in early May, Washington is once again looking to use the Fund as a weapon to further not only its economic interests in Latin America but also its geopolitical goals: